Court allows Biden employer vaccine mandate to take effect

 “Vaccination and medical examinations are both tools that OSHA historically employed to contain illness in the workplace,” she wrote.

-Gibbons said the rule “is not a novel expansion of OSHA’s power; it is an existing application of authority to a novel and dangerous worldwide pandemic.”
+Gibbons noted that the agency’s authority extends beyond just regulating “hard hats and safety goggles.”
+She said the vaccine requirement “is not a novel expansion of OSHA’s power; it is an existing application of authority to a novel and dangerous worldwide pandemic.”

-She was joined by Judge Jane Branstetter Stranch, an appointee of former President Barrack Obama, a Democrat.
+She was joined in the majority decision by Judge Jane Branstetter Stranch, an appointee of former President Barrack Obama, a Democrat.

 The case was consolidated in the 6th circuit, which is dominated by Republican-appointed judges.
 Earlier this week, the circuit’s active judges rejected a move to have the entire panel consider the case, on an 8-8 vote.